 The cover of the case, 2 inches deep, has been provided with removable-pin type hinges and can be detached from the body of the case for convenience when the station is set up.
-At the upper right of the cover, the monitor, which is only 1% by 4% by 6 inches overall dimensions, is carried on a shelf to which it is clamped for carrying.
+At the upper right of the cover, the monitor, which is only 17% by 47% by 6 inches overall dimensions, is carried on a shelf to which it is clamped for carrying.
 A spare plug, shorted with a resistor of 2000 ohms to match approximately the impedance of the 'phones used, is carried on the monitor clamp, while the two additional monitor coils are fitted into sockets under the shelf.
-At the lower left are a spare tube and the receiver and transmitter coils which are not in use.
-These are fitted into sockets fastened to the cover.
-Under the monitor shelf are three small metal boxes which are
+At the lower left are a spare tube and the receiver and transmitter for making automatic supply connections when the set is slipped into place.